Community Code of Conduct¶

 The Pylons Project developers work their hardest to adhere to a common community code of conduct based heavily on the Ubuntu Code of Conduct.
 We would greatly appreciate it if everyone contributing and interacting with projects under the Pylons Project also followed this Code of Conduct.

 Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and we expect you to take those consequences into account when making decisions.
 For example, when we are in a feature freeze, please don't upload dramatically new versions of critical system software, as other people will be testing the frozen system and will not be expecting big changes.

-The Pylons community and its members treat one another with respect.
-Everyone can make a valuable contribution to Pylons.
+The Pylons Project community and its members treat one another with respect.
+Everyone can make a valuable contribution to the Pylons Project.
 We may not always agree, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-We expect members of the Pylons community to be respectful when dealing with other contributors as well as with people outside the Pylons project and with users of Pylons.
+We expect members of the Pylons Project community to be respectful when dealing with other contributors as well as with people outside the Pylons Project and with users of its projects.